itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Getting a DDS Vendor

 You'll also need a DDS Vendor available for ROS to build against.
-There is currently support for eProsima FastRTPS, PrismTech's OpenSplice, and RTI's Connext DDS.
+There is currently support for eProsima FastRTPS, Adlink's OpenSplice, and RTI's Connext DDS.
 The source distribution of ROS 2 includes FastRTPS, so it will always build unless explicitly ignored.

 #### Adlink OpenSplice